rmansillasoto/srtXcontrol/README.md

 - Building the app:

-    For building the app you only need to run docker-compose up -d (containers are available in docker hub)
+    For building the app you only need to run "docker-compose up -d" (containers are available in docker hub)

 - Building needed containers (srt_alpine and ffprobe alpine folders):